sawwheet/sawwheet.com/content/posts/principles.md

 ## Align With Nature {#align-with-nature}

 I intend to understand and align with the patterns and systems that govern our universe.
-By creating structures that mirrors these laws, I allow my life and relationships to flow with them.
+By creating structures that mirror these laws, I allow my life and relationships to flow with them.